muratk3n/thirdwave/en/tweets/2020/week22d.md

 # Tweets - Week 22d

-If you think u can parachute on the Dem nomination, u are even dumber than your father Fredo...
+If you think u can parachute in on the Dem nomination, u are even dumber than your father Fredo...
 And that guy was dumb..
 He was mostly known for his "oratory skills".
 He gave an ok speech at the 92 Dem convention, so he might helped elect Bill F-ing Clinton with his "oratory".